Statistical inference for a mixture of Markov jump processes: Maximum likelihood estimation of the parameter

-where $D=\cup _{k=1}^{K}X^{k}$ denotes the data, $\mathbb{E}^{p}(\bullet |D)$ refers to the conditional expectation evaluated using the current estimate $ \theta ^{p}$ after $p$ steps of the algorithm.
-This is the maximization step (\textit{M-step}) of the algorithm.
+where $\mathbb{E}_{\theta ^{p}}[\bullet |\mathcal{D}]$ refers to the conditional expectation evaluated using the current estimate $\theta ^{p}$ after $p$ steps of the algorithm.
+This is the maximization step (\textit{ M-step}) of the algorithm.
 The evaluation of the above conditional expectation forms the \textit{E-step.}

-\begin{proposition} The EM algorithm for the finite g-mixture of Markov jump processes $X=\{X_{m},1\leq m\leq M\}$ based on $K$ realizations goes as follows.
+\begin{proposition} The EM algorithm for the finite g-mixture of Markov jump processes $X=\{X_{m},1\leq m\leq M\}$ based on $K$ realizations for a fixed $M>1$ goes as follows.

 \textbf{Step 1} (\textbf{Initial step}) For $1\leq m\leq M,$ choose initial value $\theta _{m}^{0}\equiv (q_{ij,m}^{0},i\neq j,\phi _{i,m}^{0},i\in E,j\in S)$ of $\theta _{m}.$

 \textbf{Step 2 (E-step)} At the p'th iteration $(p=0,1,2...)$, for $1\leq m\leq M,i\in E,1\leq k\leq K,$ compute the probability of observing $X^{k}$ under $\theta _{m}^{p}$